lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 <div class="lf-c">

 Actions with values can be rather tricky to use because the value must usually be carried in dynamically allocated memory.
 It will not work for value to refer to a state variable of the reactor because that state variable will likely have changed value by the time the reactions to the action are invoked.
-Several variants of the `schedule` function are provided to make it easier to pass values across time in varying circumstances.
+Several variants of the `lf_schedule` function are provided to make it easier to pass values across time in varying circumstances.

-> `schedule(<action>, <offset>);`
+> `lf_schedule(<action>, <offset>);`

 This is the simplest version as it carries no value.
 The action need not have a data type.